HISPANIC SCHOLARSHIP FUND INDUCTS FIVE

 community outreach organizer, Los Angeles Unified School District.

-and Univision;
+Target, and Univision; Media Sponsor:

-Media Sponsor: Hispanic magazine; and Airline Sponsor: Southwest
+Hispanic magazine; and Airline Sponsor: Southwest Airlines.

 About the Hispanic Scholarship Fund